Current COVID safe settings in early childhood education and care services:

 - Staff are not required to wear face masks but can choose to do so.
 Staff should maintain 1.5m physical distancing from each other (wherever possible).

 - The density limit of one person per four square metres should be applied to any internal spaces and one person to two square metres outdoors where accessed by visitors and used only by staff (for example, staff room).

 - Move to increased ventilation and outdoor programming

 - Implement external drop off and pick up and contactless check-in

 - Reducing mixing between different age or room groups

 Updated 23 May 2022.

 COVID-19 Contact Management in ECEC Services

-- ECEC provider or nominated supervisor must submit a notification through National Quality Agenda IT System (NQAITS) as soon as they become aware that a child, parent, contractor, or worker has been onsite but only in the 48 hours prior to the onset of symptoms consistent with COVID-19 or receipt of positive test if asymptomatic (no symptoms).
+2. ECEC provider or nominated supervisor must submit a notification through National Quality Agenda IT System (NQAITS) as soon as they become aware that a child, parent, contractor, or worker has been onsite during their infectious period.

 Managing a COVID-19 positive person